 We are a node of the NERC Isotope Geosciences Facilities and employ a wide variety of stable isotope methodologies in environmental change, pollution, hydrology, and human-landscape interactions research.
-We are also an integral part of the Centre for Environmental Geochemistry, a collaboration between BGS and the University of Nottingham.

 A guide to facilities and instrumentation.

 The Stable isotope facility employs around 7 staff.

 Appointments, conferences & workshops, grants & awards, job opportunities, media & outreach, PhDs awarded, publications.

 Application forms and guidance notes for submissions to the NERC Isotope Geosciences Facilities Steering Committee.

 A joint initiative in geochemistry between BGS and the University of Nottingham.